Dick Cappels' project pages http://www.projects.cappels.org

 the transistor, LED, and current limiting resistor.

 In this implementation, a common NPN transistor is used.
-In the circuit, a 1k resistor charged the 330 uf capacitor until the voltage became large enough to get the emitter-base junction to conduct.
+In the circuit, a 1k resistor charged the 330 uf capacitor until the voltage became large enough to get the emitter-base junction to avalanche.
 In the oscilloscope image, it can be seen that the peak voltage (yellow trace) was a little bit less than 9 volts.
 At this point transistor turned on quickly and partially discharged the 330 uf capacitor through the LED and the 100 Ohm current limiting resistor.
 The current wavform, which is the voltage drop across the 100 Ohm resistor, is shown in the blue trace on the scope image.
-Peak current was 26 milliamps, and the transistor continued to discharge the capacitor until conduction suddenly ceased at 60 milliamps.
+Peak current was 26 milliamps, and the transistor continued to discharge the capacitor until conduction suddenly ceased at 6 milliamps (Many thanks to Luke in Australia for pointing out the correct current).
 After the transistor stopped conducting, the capacitor began charging again, thus starting a new cycle.

 Oscilloscope image, showing the voltage across the 330 uf capacitor in yellow